Novation is the substitution of the contract with a new one.

 Sec.
 10 of the Indian Contract Act, 1872 provides for the essentials of a valid contract.
 According to Sec.
 10, the essentials of a contract are:

 - Lawful consideration and lawful object

 If all these conditions are satisfied, a valid contract takes place which is enforceable by law.

 Sec.
-31 to 67 provides for the discharged of the contract.
-A contract can be discharged by performance, impossibility to perform, agreement or breach.
-There arises certain situations in which a new agreement arises which leads to non-performance of original contract.
+31 to 67 provides for the discharge of the contract.
+A contract can be discharged by performance, impossibility to perform, agreement, or breach.
+There arise certain situations in which a new agreement arises which leads to non-performance of the original contract.

-Novation is when the parties to contract substitute the existing contract with the new one.
+Novation is when the parties a contract to substitute the existing contract with the new one.
 When this happens, parties are not obliged to perform the original contract.
 The word ‘novation’ literally means to replace with a new contract and the same obligations are performed by different parties.